xoxorwr/dmd-lsp/README.md

 ## How it works

-Analysis runs in a **forked worker that keeps one dmd universe warm**: the front end holds no dmd state, and the OS reclaims a discarded universe wholesale (dmd's process globals cannot be reset in-process).
-On an edit the worker forks a child over its warm universe (copy-on-write); the child evicts the old root module and its types and re-analyzes only the new root — the ~330 ms dependency closure is not rebuilt — then answers and exits, so its mutations never reach the warm process.
+Analysis runs in a **worker process that keeps one dmd universe warm**: the front end holds no dmd state, and the OS reclaims a discarded universe wholesale (dmd's process globals cannot be reset in-process).
+On POSIX the server `fork()`s the worker; on Windows it spawns this executable with `--worker`.
+On an edit the worker re-parses only the changed root on the warm closure — evicting the old root module and its types — so the ~330 ms dependency closure is not rebuilt.
+On POSIX that re-parse runs in a copy-on-write child that exits, so its mutations never reach the warm process; on Windows it runs inline and the worker is replaced on the next closure change.
 Any change that touches the closure (dependency/config/root) respawns the worker instead.
 Inside a worker, identical inputs (root text + dep disk bytes + config) hit the universe cache for free; diagnostics are debounced, and completion/signature help reuse the live universe.
 While you type broken code, completion analyses a neutralised